linagora/linshare/documentation/EN/installation/linshare-install.md

 * gridfs : Using gridfs (mongodb) as file data store.

-* jackrabbit2 : Using jackrabbit as file data store.

-* jackrabbit-to-jcloud : Using Jcloud as new file data store, jackrabbit as fallback file data store.

-* jackrabbit-to-gridfs : Using GridFS as new file data store, jackrabbit as fallback file data store.

 Recommended profile for production is jcloud with Swift.

 The default profile is jcloud with filesystem for tests purpose.

-> Note:<br/>
-    - We only use JackRabbit for the transition, it is deprecated.

 To __start LinShare__, first start the tomcat service :